grupo-avispa/dsr_ros/dsr_util/README.md

 * **`ActionAgent:`** This class is a wrapper around the `rclcpp_action` object that provides a more user-friendly interface to call ROS 2 actions from the DSR graph.
 This class has callbacks that listen a 'wants_to' edge between the robot and the action node.
 When the robot wants to start the action, the agent calls the ROS 2 action server and waits for the result.
 The agent also listens to 'abort' and 'cancel' edges to cancel the action.

 * **`AgentNode:`** This class inherits from `rclcpp_lifecycle::LifecycleNode` and is used to create a lifecycle ROS 2 node that can communicate with the DSR.
 It contains a pointer to the `DSRGraph` object that is used to communicate with the DSR.
 It also contains a `Service` to save the graph to a file.
+By default all nodes created with this templates will have the priority 0.
+This means that the nodes will only publish if there are no other nodes with the same name and priority 1 or higher.
+The user can also specify the priority of the nodes by update the `priority` attribute to the message.

 * **`DSRGraphExt:`** This class is a wrapper around the `DSRGraph` object that provides a more user-friendly interface to the DSR.
 It contains functions to add nodes, edges, and properties to the graph.